bchare/ncaabball/README.md

 The NET mostly makes sense by the end of the season.
 In November-December, there's a conflict where humans have preseason expectations and the NET does not.
 For example, imagine that only 2 games have been played and these are the results:

-* Team 1 beat Team 2, 93-51.
+* Team 1 beat Team 2, 103-74.
-* Team 3 beat Team 4, 92-89.
+* Team 3 beat Team 4, 93-87.

-You would probably rank Team 1 the best, then Team 3, then Team 4, and last Team 2.
+You would rank Team 1 the best, then Team 3, then Team 4, and last Team 2.
 Now see this:

-* Team 1 (High Point) beat Team 2 (Coppin State), 93-51.
+* Team 1 (VCU) beat Team 2 (Wagner), 103-74.
-* Team 3 (Kansas) beat Team 4 (UNC), 92-89.
+* Team 3 (Arizona) beat Team 4 (Florida), 93-87.

-And you think "Oh, Kansas and UNC!
-They must be better than High Point and Coppin State."
+And you think "Oh, Arizona and Florida are better than VCU and Wagner!"
 The NET doesn't do that.
+Every team starts the season as equals.

 Also, due to buy games, there's a big adjustment for home court advantage early in the season.
 For example, imagine that only these 3 games have happened: